AKPR2007/WinDroiD/startmerge.md

 # Welcome to W10-in-android_termux

-### This code allows you to run a lite and stable version of Microsoft Windows 10
+### This code allows you to run a lite and stable version of Microsoft Windows 10 on android phone via termux

 # TUTORIAL